corda/corda-docs/content/en/docs/cenm/1.3/sub-zones.md

 {{< /note >}}
 In this example the zone operator is operating two public sub zones, each with a different min platform version (the other network parameters shared by the two zones are omitted for brevity).
-Each sub zone has a single notary, operated by the zone operator, whose nodeInfo is included in the whitelist of the network parameters representing that zone.
+Each sub zone has a single notary, operated by the zone operator, whose node info is included in the whitelist of the network parameters representing that zone.

 Interesting features